Y0L042/ecs.h/README.md

 }
 ```

-### Where's the systems?

-By base, functions are the systems.

-If your looking for more functionality, then you should pair this with our ***lock-free multithreading, realtime, event system [\[evs.h\]](https://github.com/173duprot/evs.h)*** which is powered by the same algorithems that run the frostbite engine, and .

-### Downsides

-Buckle in.

-- Max 2048 entities
-- Max 32 components
-- Less memory efficent than dynamic.

 ### Who is this for?

 - People who don't need features or scale, who arn't space constrained, who are targeting low-performance computing devices.